Bank holidays and Christmas

 Your employer has the right to make changes to when you take holiday if they need to.

-So for example, they can decide to shut over Christmas and force their employees to take paid leave, even if in previous years the business was open over Christmas.
+For example, they can decide to shut over Christmas and force their employees to take their paid holiday, even if in previous years the business was open over Christmas.

-If your employer requires you to take paid leave, they should give good notice.
-They should give you at least twice as long as the period they want you to take.
+If your employer needs you to take holiday, they should tell you at least twice as many days before as the amount of days they need you to take.

-For example, if they want you to take 1 week of holiday, they should tell you 2 weeks before.
+For example, if they need you to take 2 days of holiday, they should tell you at least 4 days before.

 Before making a change to the way staff take holidays, your employer might need to consider whether there has been custom and practice.